What are some of the health concerns and social issues associated with international adoption from China?

 - Placement in a foster care environment as opposed to institutional care living

 These consultations can enlighten families about unsuspected medical concerns that are not easily recognizable by their agencies.
 I have heard many parents and adoption agencies make the following statement: “There are no medical problems in children adopted internationally from China, therefore we do not need to consult with a physician.”
-While I do agree that I have seen fewer issues with children adopted from China, they are still at risk for being neglected and malnourished and having untreated medical conditions.
-All of these similar issues can be found in all internationally adopted children, regardless of their of country of origin.
+While I do agree that I have seen fewer issues with children adopted from China, they are still at risk for being neglected and malnourished, and having untreated medical conditions.
+All of these similar issues can be found in all internationally adopted children, regardless of their country of origin.
 Parents need to educate themselves by consulting with a professional, and not just follow the statements found on the Internet, given by agencies and/or other parents.

 International adoption is a leap of faith, but with proper education and knowledge obtained with the help of your adoption consultant, it can become a calculated leap of faith.